openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

 3. To have a specific example in this tutorial, all commands will be run on the ATSS model.
 It's a medium model, that achieves relatively high accuracy, while keeping the inference fast.

-The following command line starts 1 GPU training of the medium object detection model on BCCD dataset:
+The following command line starts training of the medium object detection model on the first GPU on WGISD dataset:

 .. code-block::